 4. He’s always quick to judge

-5. He will bring up past mistakes
+5. He brings up past mistakes

-6. He will isolate you
+6. He isolates you

 7. He manipulates you